 - Add the drained black-eyed peas, ham hocks, chicken stock and bay leaves and bring to a boil.
 Reduce the heat to very low, cover partially and cook until the beans are tender, about 1 1/2 hours.
 Season generously with salt and pepper and let stand for 30 minutes. *In a pinch you can use black eyed peas from the can, just rinse and drain well.

 - Drain the black-eyed peas; discard the ham hocks and bay leaves.
 Transfer the peas to a serving bowl.
 Stir in the remaining olive oil and season with salt and pepper.
 Serve the black-eyed peas on top of the jalapeno cheddar crisps, sprinkle with grated cheese.

 - Serve and enjoy!

-This is a sponsored conversation written by me on the behalf of World Market.
-The opinions, text and photos are all all my own.
+This is a sponsored conversation written by me on behalf of World Market.
+The opinions, text, and photos are all my own.